hzeller/txtempus/README.md

         -h                    : This help.
 ```

-In the video below, you can see how a watch is set with this transmitter.
+In the video below, you can see how a watch is set with this set-up.
 After it is manually reset, it waits until it sees the end-of-minute mark
 (which does not have any amplitude modulation) and then starts to count on from
 second 59, then gathering the data that is following.